christianpetzold/leetcode/README.md

-The code is divided by programming language.
+To increase the usability I divided the code by programming language.
+Open the subfolder with VS Code for the best experience.